 - Enter the UEI as a 12-digit alpha-numerical sequence. - Enter the EIN as a nine-digit number. - Do not use hyphens or dashes. - SC does not use the 12-digit EIN format required by some other agencies. - Applications will not be rejected if an applicant's system-to-system service uses a 12-digit EIN format or inserts hyphens or dashes in an EIN.

 TYPE OF APPLICATION (FIELD 8)

+DOE will only accept new applications under this NOFO.
 A new application is one in which DOE support for the proposed research is being requested for the first time.